 Former Luxembourg prime minister Jean-Claude Juncker has already been picked to lead the Commission, the executive body that handles day-to-day issues for the EU, and his prime concern is getting more women on his 28-member team.

 There were nine women on the outgoing team of 28 and with the days ticking down to Saturday's summit only five of the 28 nations have committed a woman as their designated Commissioner - Sweden, Bulgaria, Italy, Czech Republic and Slovenia.
 That puts Juncker in a tough spot, because now only the candidates put forth by national governments can be considered for the Commissioner jobs.

 The current female Commissioners have set up a campaign to have at least 10 women in the group.
 They sent Juncker a joint statement ending with "You deserve a flying start - and with 10 or more female Commissioners in your team, you will get it."

 Juncker will need to make a strong stand for women to get his Commission candidates approved by the European Parliament, which has the power to reject his team.
 "Parliament will not accept a gentlemen's club," European Parliament President Martin Schulz warned.

 So Juncker could well face a struggle.

-Facing a dearth of female candidates from national capitals, Juncker is going to take a different approach to the issue: offering women the more prestigious jobs.
+Facing a dearth of women candidates from national capitals, Juncker is going to take a different approach to the issue: offering women the more prestigious jobs.